86% of businesses will run their apps purely through SaaS after 2022.

 Our brain is capable of picking up on these small differences and it sends a warning signal that there may be danger.

-In reality you’re browsing the internet and the worse thing that can happen is you click a Tai Lopez ad, but keep with me.
+In reality, you’re browsing the internet and the worst thing that can happen is you click a Tai Lopez ad, but keep with me.

 Neil Patel is a prime example.
 Here’s what his blog copy looks like: